ual/dataquick/ucb_documentation/indicators.md

 • Output
 • General to-do items
-• A. Number of properties by type
+A. Number of properties by type
-• B. Number of sales
+B. Number of sales
-• C. Median sale price
+C. Median sale price
-• D. Ratio of improvement value to land value
+D. Ratio of improvement value to land value
-• E. Median square footage
+E. Median square footage
-• F. Median number of rooms and bedrooms
+F. Median number of rooms and bedrooms
-• G. Absentee ownership
+G. Absentee ownership
-• H. Property flips
+H. Property flips
-• I. Use conversions
+I. Use conversions
-• J. New construction
+J. New construction

 #### Output

-Indicators are saved as CSV files with one row per census tract.
-File names should  include the date produced as a versioning mechanism.
-Census tract identifier should be the GeoID, which is a concatenation of state, county, and tract id's.
-(Census tract id's are not unique between counties.)
-For aggregate statistics like medians, it's helpful to include a separate field with the count of applicable records from each census tract.
+• Indicators are saved as CSV files with one row per census tract
+• File names should  include the date produced as a versioning mechanism
+• Census tract identifier should be the GeoID, which is a concatenation of state, county, and tract id's (census tract id's are not unique between counties)
+• For aggregate statistics like medians, it's helpful to include a separate field with the count of applicable records from each census tract

 **Master copy of output files:**
 https://github.com/ual/dataquick/tree/master/indicator_output